revel/revel.github.io/manual/tool.md

 ## Revel Tool

 The command line tool `revel` is similar to the `go generate` tool.
-It's purpose is to simplify the development process of a web applicaiton by automating some of the repetitive steps.
+It's purpose is to simplify the development process of a web application by automating some of the repetitive steps.
 When used it reads the source code (and configuration) of your project and generates the source files for the routes,